1933 - Dean Frank L. Martin was named by the Board of Curators on August 24, 1933 to succeed Dean Walter Williams.

 A LUMIN terminal was selected.
 LUMIN stands for Missouri Libraries Information Network.
 The first online catalog for finding books.

-1984 - The Journalism Library collection of undergound newspapers was evaluated to be microfilmed.
-It is now held in Special Collections.
+1984 - The Journalism Library collection of underground newspapers was evaluated to be microfilmed.
+Read more about them here.

 1985 - Photo above from the J-School's publication "Journalism" 1985 pg.
 8